adeoye93/adeoye93/README.md

 ### Hi there 👋
+I am Adeoye Oyekola.
+I am a Digital Marketer specializing in Marketing Campaign Management and Visual Designs.
+I am an aspiring Frontend Web Developer with REACT.JS.
+You can reach me on <a href="https://www.linkedin.com/in/adeoye-oyekola/">LinkedIn.</a>

 <!--
 **adeoye93/adeoye93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.